varunsridharan/github-gitea-mirror/README.md

-# github-gitea-mirror
+# Github To Gitea Mirror
-Simple Python Script To Mirror Repository From Github To Gitea
+Simple Python Script To Mirror Repository / Gist From Github To Gitea

+## Why ?

+## Usage